-1.18 Although BMCs contribute negligible GHG, there is acceptance that as small islands and low-lying states they are set to bear the brunt of impacts from climate variability, sea level rise and climate change.
-These impacts are already profoundly affecting geophysical, biological and socio-economic systems and combined with the predicted increased frequency of extreme rainfall events and hurricanes have the potential to reverse many of BMCs hard-won development gains.
+1.18 Although BMCs contribute negligible GHG, there is acceptance that as small islands and lowlying states, are set to bear the brunt of impacts from climate variability, sea level rise and climate change.
+These impacts are already profoundly affecting geophysical, biological and socio-economic systems and combine with the predicted increased frequency of extreme rainfall events and hurricanes have the potential to reverse many of BMCs hard-won development gains.
 Key findings from recent studies show that "damage potential under current climatic and economic conditions is already high, with annual expected losses totaling up to 6% of GDP in some countries.
-This economic damage is considered comparable in scale to the impact of a serious economic recession - but on an on-going basis".
+This economic damage is considered comparable in scale to the impact of a serious economic recession - but on an on-going basis"7.

-- 1.19 Despite their small size and population, BMCs need differentiated responses to CCA, based on the nature and level of vulnerabilities and the diversity of environmental conditions, relative to the developmental priorities of each country.
-Even with the uncertainty that surrounds the full extent and nature of potential impacts of climate change, it is accepted that substantial financial resources will be required for BMCs to address its potential impacts and to transition to a more low-carbon development strategy. - 1.20 While it is imperative that BMCs aggressively set out to attract and access as much resources as possible, there are other factors that will ultimately determine the success of their climate resilience programmes.
-Central to these efforts must be the full participation of key policymakers and other stakeholders (including public sector and civil society) through awareness building and understanding of adaptation needs, and the integration and internalisation of climate resilience considerations in wider development policies and strategies.
-In particular, BMCs need to capture explicitly the synergies between DRR and climate adaptation and climate mitigation and adaptation. - 1.21 For example, the substantial and sustained investments required for knowledge and capacity-building, technology development, and to create a more enabling environment to support climate resilience programmes will also benefit BMCs' wider DRR and environmental sustainability objectives.
-Similarly, adoption of measures that will lower GHG emissions offers the opportunity to place BMCs on a more efficient productivity path with greater use of renewable energy, improved energy efficiency from fossil fuel sources and the adoption of clean technologies to address other pollution concerns. - 1.22 An extensive and complex architecture of climate financing funds and mechanisms from multi-lateral and bilateral sources is now developing at the global level.
+1.19 Despite their small size and population, BMCs need differentiated responses to CCA, based on the nature and level of vulnerabilities and the diversity of environmental conditions, relative to the developmental priorities of each country.
+Even with the uncertainty that surrounds the full extent and nature of potential impacts of climate change, it is accepted that substantial financial resources will be required for BMCs to address its potential impacts and to transition to a more low-carbon development strategy.

+1.20 While it is imperative that BMCs aggressively set out to attract and access as much resources as possible, there are other factors that will ultimately determine the success of their climate resilience programmes.
+Central to these efforts must be the full participation of key policy makers and other stakeholders (including public sector and civil society) through awareness building and understanding of adaptation needs, and the integration and internalisation of climate resilience considerations in wider development policies and strategies.
+In particular, BMCs need to capture explicitly the synergies between DRR and climate adaptation and climate mitigation and adaptation.

+1.21 For example, the substantial and sustained investments required for knowledge and capacitybuilding, technology development, and to create a more enabling environment to support climate resilience programmes will also benefit BMCs wider DRR and wider environmental sustainability objectives.
+Similarly, adoption of measures that will lower GHG emissions offers the opportunity to place BMCs on a more efficient productivity path with the greater use of renewable energy, improved energy efficiency from fossil fuel sources and the adoption of clean technologies to address other pollution concerns.

+1.22 An extensive and complex architecture of climate financing funds and mechanisms from multilateral and bilateral sources is now developing at the global level.
 Under the Copenhagen Accord of 2009, and the Cancun Agreements 2010, developed countries continued to reiterate their previous commitments to provide new and additional resources for climate change and a balance in the allocation between mitigation and adaptation resources through international institutions estimated at some USD30 bn globally by 2012.
 The proposed balanced allocation between adaptation and mitigation is proposed for delivery through a "fast start" financing package.
 For the longer term, developed countries have committed to mobilising USD100 bn a year by 2020.
 Based on research carried out by the World Resources Institute, as of November 2011, 23 developed countries and the European Commission have announced individual "fast-start" finance pledges estimated at USD28.22 bn.
-Despite these commitments, the mechanisms for delivery of these funds remain unclear. - 1.23 In the face of mounting losses associated with increasing frequency and intensity of natural hazard induced disaster events, BMCs, as part of the Alliance of Small Island States8 (AOSIS), have continued to press for more tangible, sustained, predictable, "on the ground" development assistance to support climate resilient development programmes.
-Countries have also contended that more direct access to resources is required and that regional institutions should play a greater role in both the delivery of financing, as well as the implementation of climate change work programmes, because they are better positioned to realise economies of scale and to customise solutions to meet the needs of their members.
-Developed countries and multi-lateral and bilateral institutions on the other hand, contend that often countries are unable to provide a comprehensive and coherent policy and programme framework, within which they can frame or align their assistance.
-In addition, the weaknesses of BMCs' technical and implementing capacity at the national level are deterrents to the provision of assistance, given the strong transparency and performance monitoring requirements associated with such assistance.
+Despite these commitments, the mechanisms for delivery of these funds remain unclear.